Cookies Policy

 _hjTLDTest When the Hotjar script executes, we try to determine the most generic Cookie path that we should use, instead of the page hostname.
 This is done, so that Cookies can be shared across subdomains (where applicable).
 To determine this, we try to store the hjTLDTest Cookie for different URL substring alternatives until it fails.
 After this check, the Cookie is removed.
 0 Days

-__hstc This Cookie name is associated with websites built on the HubSpot platform.
-It is reported by them, as being used for website analytics.
-389 Days
+__hstc This Cookie name is associated with Websites built on the HubSpot Platform.
+It is reported by them, as being used for Website Analytics.
+5 Months

-_hjSessionUser_2505882 Hotjar Cookie that is set, when a user first lands on a page with the Hotjar script.
-It is used to persist the Hotjar User ID, unique to that site on the browser.
+_hjSessionUser_2505882 Hotjar Cookie that is set, when a User first lands on a page with the Hotjar script.
+It is used to persist the Hotjar User ID, unique to that site on the Browser.
 This ensures that behaviour in subsequent visits to the same site will be attributed to the same user ID.
-364 Days
+1 Year

 _hjSession_2505882 A Cookie that holds the current session data.
 This ensures that subsequent requests within the session window will be attributed to the same Hotjar session.
 0 Days